-In the event there are not enough candidates in a NC election or if any of the board seats do not have a competitive contest (two or more candidates) after the List of Certified Candidates has been released, the election for the given NC will be suspended and canceled.
+In the event there are not enough candidates in a NC election or if there are no competitive contests (two or more candidates) for all board seats after the List of Certified Candidates has been released, the election for the given NC will be suspended and canceled.
 Any candidates that have been certified will be seated by EmpowerLA through the Department's prescribed Board Affirmation process.